turingschool/backend-curriculum-site/module4/lessons/intro_to_react.markdown

 }
 ```

+### Check for understanding

+Something kind of funny is happening.
+Let's review some concepts, and then discuss why we're passing a "handle click function" as a prop.

+- What is an event handler?
+- When have you used them in the past?
+- What data type is an event handler?

+### Discussion

+Components in React can pass information down to their children, but there isn't really a way for children to pass data back up to the parent.
+This is because the parent knows about the child (because it's in the render function), but the child doesn't have any way to access the parent.

+One way to solve this would be for the parent to pass itself as a prop to the child.
+However, the convention the react community (and Ember community before them) has landed on is passing _Event Handlers_ down.

+Since the handler is defined as a method of the parent component, it has access to everything that the parent component has access to.
+As long as the child component uses the handler that was passed down, the parent is the one who is actually handling the action.
+It's a roundabout way of passing data back up to the parent without knowing anything about the parent.

 ### Build out our View (15-20 minutes)

 I want you to create a new Component called LikesCounter.
-This Component should have two Action Buttons one for Like and one for Dislike.
-You will also need an element to hold your number of "Likes".

-When you click Like or Dislike I want you to alert which one was clicked
+This Component should have two Action Buttons one with the text "Like" and one with "Dislike".
+When you click Like or Dislike I want you to alert which one was clicked.
+Build this component in a new file, `LikesCounter.jsx`

 After you create your LikesCounter, replace the ActionButton in your App with a LikesCounter.